$455 of free accessories with every mattress purchase

 Sleepfoundation.org is reader-supported.
 We may earn a commission through products purchased using links on this page.
 Learn more about our process here

 Puffy and Layla are mattress companies based in the U.S. that sell products directly to consumers.
 In addition to bases, sheets, pillows, and other accessories, both companies produce multiple mattress models.
 Puffy offers three foam mattresses and two hybrid options, and Layla sells a foam model and a hybrid.

-The Puffy Mattress, the Puffy Lux, and the Puffy Royal are available with all-foam constructions, while the Puffy Lux Hybrid and Puffy Royal Hybrid use similar designs to their foam counterparts but replace the polyfoam core with a pocketed coil system.
+The Puffy Mattress, the Puffy Lux Hybrid, and the Puffy Royal Hybrid feature thick foam comfort layers.
+The flagship Puffy Mattress is an all-foam model, whereas the Lux Hybrid and Royal Hybrid have pocketed coils in their support core.
 Layla produces its flagship all-foam Layla Mattress and the Layla Hybrid, which uses a pocketed coil core.

 We’ll provide a detailed review of the mattress models by Puffy and Layla, including comparing their materials, performance ratings, prices, warranty and shipping terms, and other factors that are important to those who are trying to select the right mattress for them.

 We’ve worked hard to show you which mattresses are the best fit for you.
 Check out our full mattress guides listed below!

 |Price Range (Queen)|

 101-night sleep trial

 10-year to lifetime limited warranty (depends on model)